steegosaur/minnet/README.md

 Minnet comes with a sample configuration file, located at `minnet/config.lua.sample` - this must be edited before using.
 It should hold all relevant information about servers and more.
-It also allows for tweaking and modifying of some aspects of Minnet's behaviour, such as output messages and user access levels.
+It also allows for tweaking and modifying of some aspects of Minnet's behaviour, such as loaded modules, output messages and user access levels.

 For RSS feeds, the configuration is located at the top of `minnet/rss.lua`, with examples ready to be replaced with your own feeds.